 - American Cutter 24” Vinyl Cutter

-The E-Hub will be where great minds from all academic areas of study come together to foster a culture of innovation and entrepreneurship.
-The collaborative synergy generated in the E-Hub, through creative and design thinking for idea generation and problem solving, will demonstrate what Hartwick does best: hands-on, interdisciplinary learning.
+The E-Hub is where great minds from all academic areas of study come together to foster a culture of innovation and entrepreneurship.
+The collaborative synergy generated in the E-Hub, through creative and design thinking for idea generation and problem solving, demonstrates what Hartwick does best: hands-on, interdisciplinary learning.

-- provide opportunities for students from various academic disciplines to explore the process of ideation and innovation;
+- provides opportunities for students from various academic disciplines to explore the process of ideation and innovation;

-- connect with and support the larger community of entrepreneurs in the region and beyond;
+- connects with and supports the larger community of entrepreneurs in the region and beyond;

-- immerse students in the lived experience of successful entrepreneurs:
+- immerses students in the lived experience of successful entrepreneurs:

-- nurture the entrepreneurial ideas born of this process.
+- nurtures the entrepreneurial ideas born of this process.

 Hartwick’s faculty-led Innovation Slams regularly engage students, faculty, and staff in short burst events that harness creativity and move towards innovative solutions.